‘I Can’t Breathe’: Minneapolis Man Held Down By Cops Dies

 — Libor Jany (@StribJany) May 26, 2020

-News One reports that social media users “quickly accused the Minnesota Police Department of killing the suspect, who has not been identified as of early Tuesday morning.
+News One reports that social media users “quickly accused the Minnesota Police Department of killing the suspect.
 Some said the suspect was suffocated.
 Others described it as being choked.”

-the police killed a man over south minneapolis last night by – Full video https://t.co/Y17znxkP6V

-who is this cop? bystanders say 789 badge number, couldnt verify it.
-He was partnered with Tou Thao, working from 3rd precinct and was in squad 352. pic.twitter.com/hxXHoT3lr8

-In the original video posted online, Facebook user Darnella says “they killed him right in front of cup foods over south on 38th and Chicago!
+The incident was livestreamed on Facebook.
+In the original video posted online, Facebook user Darnella Frazier says “they killed him right in front of cup foods over south on 38th and Chicago!
 No type of sympathy. #POLICEBRUTALITY.”

-Twitter user Philafornia said, “PD killed a man today … I don’t have the words … Just know this could’ve been avoided.
-We’re tired but not defeated. #blacklivesmatter.

-#Minneapolis PD killed a man today.
-He repeated I CAN’T BREATHE as he was already restrained with a knee on his neck.
+Minneapolis Star Tribune reporter Libor Jany, who has been posting regular updates following the event, said the bystander video “casts doubt on the police’s account and raises questions about whether their aggressive takedown led to the man’s death.”
+He reported that the officers involved in the incident have been placed on administrative leave.

+For now, the case is in the hands of the FBI and BCA.
+The department will also likely undertake its own internal investigation into whether policy was followed.
+In the meantime, officers involved have been put on paid administrative leave.

 More information will be posted as this story develops.